VonHeikemen/lsp-zero.nvim/README.md

 ### `.configure({name}, {opts})`

 Useful when you need to pass some custom options to a specific language server.
 Takes the same options as `nvim-lspconfig`'s setup function.
-More details of these options can be found [here](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md).
+You can find more details in the help page `:help lspconfig-setup`.

 ```lua
 lsp.configure('tsserver', {